jason89521/daxus/README.md

 Disadvantages: Data is not centrally managed, inability to customize returned data.

 Based on the above, my motivation for developing React Server Model is to create a package that combines the advantages of both Redux and SWR while minimizing their disadvantages.

+## The features I need to achieve

+- Automatic deduplication and revalidation
+- Customization of data shape
+- Easier and more intuitive data mutation
+- Ability to achieve code splitting